Chocolate & Coconut Scottish Shortbread

 Check out A Short History Of Shortbread from website Bake From Scratch..

-A NOTE ON THE INGREDIENTS
+NOTE ON THE INGREDIENTS

-* If you are in the US/Canada and can’t get extra/super fine sugar for the UK caster sugar, you can make your own by grinding regular granulated sugar a little bit or processing lightly.
 Do not go as fine as a powder, keep it as small granules.
 Just note that US granulated is slightly smaller a granule size than our UK version.
-See below for a photo of different sugar from the UK.
-(Read my article on differences of UK & US baking ingredients).
+See my comparison photo of different sugars from the UK.
+(Read more in my article on differences of UK & US baking ingredients).

-And finally, this version of my Scottish shortbread, is half coated with chocolate and coconut.
+This version of my Scottish shortbread, is half coated with chocolate and coconut.
 The equivalent of UK Desiccated coconut is US shredded, unsweetened coconut.
-Note though that the shredded coconut is a lot bigger.
-(See photos below)..
+Note however, that shredded coconut is a lot bigger.
+(See my comparison photo).
 So you have the option of chopping or blitzing it a little, or just using as is.
-I also used a mix of milk & dark chocolate (semi-sweet & dark), but you can use whatever you like.

 More Experienced Bakers